 But that’s usually a mistake.
 The sooner you contact a defense attorney, the more prepared your lawyer will be, and the sooner the case will be over, at least in many cases.

 Other people receive notice that a grand jury is investigating them, perhaps for financial fraud.
 Some of these individuals wait until after an indictment is filed to connect with a lawyer.
-For the reasons outlined below, it’s best to contact a defense attorney right away.
+For the reasons outlined below, contacting a defense attorney immediately is best.

 Contacting a Defense Attorney in Rochester, NY After Arrest